antaldaniel/reprex/content/project/listen-local/index.md

 date = 2020-09-29T10:00:00

 # Project summary to display on homepage.
-summary = "Listen Local is our experimental project to create trustworthy AI applications that are locally relevant for independent labels and artists, and small nation export offices.
-Our first demo application was supported by the Slovak Arts Council, and we are currently working with Slovak, Hungarian, Dutch and Estonian music."
+summary = "Listen Local is a trustworthy, ethical AI-powered system that aims to help great artists in small organizations and small countries using big data.
+We want to make sure that audiences are not only recommended global superhits, but locally relevant music, too.
+At present, corporate algorithms fail to connect listeners in small countries with music from the local scene - with artists whom the listener can easily see perform live in local venues, who sing in the listener’s language and who connect with the listener’s feelings and experiences."

 # Tags: can be used for filtering projects.
-tags = ["listen-local"]
+tags = ["listen-local", "ai", "recommendations"]

 # Optional external URL for project (replaces project detail page).
 external_link = ""